natjng/natjng.github.io/_posts/2019-06-12-building_my_first_project_with_ruby.markdown

     #(Text "\n                ")]
   })
 ```
-Turns out, the first element is the table header (but still preceded with a <tr> tag) and why an empty string was returned when I used the CSS selector to retrieve the movie title text. ` row.css("td.titleColumn a").text `
+Turns out, the first element is the table header (but still preceded with a <tr> tag) and why an empty string was returned when I used the CSS selector to retrieve the movie title text `row.css("td.titleColumn a").text`.
-The second element in the collection was the first movie on the list, so I selected the desired movie elements with ` array[1..10] `
+The second element in the collection was the first movie on the list, so I selected the desired movie elements with `array[1..10]`

 After grabbing all the rows with movies, I iterated through each movie element and set the value of the attributes I want to pull to a variable.
 I create symbols to represent my attributes and set the symbols to their respective variables that contain the value in a hash as key/value pairs.
 Then, I use the shovel method to add the hash to the empty array I created at the beginning of my scraping method.